khanhninhnguyen/khanhninhnguyen.github.io/_posts/2022-06-12-mayavi-install.md

 # Collected errors
 - `pip install mayavi`  fails at **building wheel for mayavi**.
-This error is pointed out in [this comment](https://github.com/cv-rits/MonoScene/issues/3#issuecomment-998662257).
+This error was pointed out in [this comment](https://github.com/cv-rits/MonoScene/issues/3#issuecomment-998662257).
 The reason is that the version of vtk is too new.
 Thus, the solution is to downgrade vtk version to 8.1.2:
 ```
 pip install PyQt5
 pip install VTK==8.1.2